evrExpanse User Manual v.5.0.0 - updated October 4, 2024

 Assimilate SCRATCH Integration

-By selecting the "Insert the selected files with exported metadata into an existing SCRATCH project" option, you can send an XML file to the SCRATCH Watch folder.
+By selecting the "Insert the selected files with exported metadata into an existing SCRATCH project" option, you can send an XML file directly to the SCRATCH Watch Folder.
 This XML file contains references to the media files along with their associated metadata.
-When the SCRATCH project is loaded, it will automatically load and process the XML file, incorporating the media files and metadata into the project.
+Once the SCRATCH project is loaded, it will automatically process the XML file, incorporating the media files and metadata into the project seamlessly.

 Additionally, a copy of the XML file will be saved in a folder within the processed folder.
-The name of this folder will be the name of the processed folder preceded by "evrE".
-This allows for easy identification and organization of the XML files associated with the processed media files.
+This folder will be named with the prefix **evrE** followed by the name of the processed folder, allowing for easy identification and organization of the XML files linked to the processed media.

 Transcode Master File